 We have decided to use a plant-based cold cup as it uses 79% less carbon than the plastic alternative.
 Long-term we will look for a reusable option.

 These are still able to be taken away, but a reusable mug will be needed.

-Why are you taking away the 25p discount for bringing a reusable cup?
-When will this happen?
+Why don’t you offer a discount for bringing a reusable cup?

-This change will mean that all takeaway hot drinks will need to be served in a resuable cup, so therefore we are removing the incentive discount.
+This change will mean that all takeaway hot drinks will need to be served in a resuable cup, so therefore we removed our incentive discount.
+We had been offering 25p off when you brought your own cup, but only 4% of our customers took us up on this.
 We needed to be bolder to make this change happen so therefore need to remove the discount.
-The last day the discount will be valid is 31st May.

 Why are you donating 10p to charities rather than 25p?